LightSun/android-PageFlip/README.md

     +----------------+
                 original point, that means you drag the page from here to touch point(touchP)

-    The length from p0 to p1 is peremeter of semi-cylinder and determined by ratio your giving
+    The length from p0 to p1 is peremeter of semi-cylinder and determined by m_ratio your giving
   ```

   Example: